linode/docs/docs/products/tools/marketplace/guides/mainconcept-ffmpeg-plugins/index.md

 - [MPEG-2 TS Broadcast Delivery](https://www.mainconcept.com/hubfs/PDFs/User%20Guides/MainConcept%20MPEG-2%20TS%20Broadcast%20Delivery%20Plug-In%20for%20FFmpeg%20User%20Guide.pdf)
 - [MPEG-2 Production Format Encoder](https://www.mainconcept.com/hubfs/PDFs/User%20Guides/MainConcept%20MPEG-2%20Encoder%20Plug-In%20for%20FFmpeg%20User%20Guide.pdf)

-These versions of the MainConcept Plugins for FFmpeg are free demo versions.
-They add a watermark to the processed video, limit the multiplexing time or mute audio from time to time.
-If you are interested in deploying the full versions of the Plugins for FFmpeg, please contact [sales@mainconcept.com](mailto:sales@mainconcept.com).
+The versions of MainConcept Plugins for FFmpeg included in this deployment are free demos.
+They add a watermark to processed video, limit the multiplexing time, and intermittently mute audio.
+If you wish to deploy the full versions of MainConcept Plugins for FFmpeg, contact [sales@mainconcept.com](mailto:sales@mainconcept.com).

 ## Deploying a Marketplace App